-Dr. R. D. Enzmann, an astrophysicist, engineer, geologist, historian, linguist, medical doctor, and futurist is also a #1 Bestselling Author!
+Dr. R. D. Enzmann, an astrophysicist, engineer, geologist, historian, linguist, medical doctor, and futurist is also a #1 NYT Bestselling Author!

-New Quarterlies – for the seeker in all of us!
+Cutting Edge Quarterlies – for the seeker in all of us!

 ENDEAVOR 6 Digital Magazines, read them all with a free subscription.
 New issues every quarter!